kaito24mako/Book-Library/README.md

 ## Skills
 **HTML and CSS**
-- Creating and styling a form
+- Creating and styling form
-- Creating and styling a dialog - for elements that make others inactive!
+- Creating and styling dialog - for elements that make others inactive!
 - Combining grid and flexbox
 - Using various selectors

 **JavaScript**
+- Creating objects and object constructors
+- Looping over objects
+- Linking prototypes to localise functions
 - Using id's to find certain items in an array (rather than using index)
-- Linking prototypes to localise functions
+- Opening, closing, and resetting dialog

 ## Credit